jkomoros/boardgame/server/static/src/ARCHITECTURE.md

 transforms will change.
 It does this by calling _startingAnimation, which handles the logic of keeping track of how many `transitionend` the component expects before all of its animations are done.
-Because sometimes the transform is set multiple times by multiple property sets, _startingAnimation takes a name, so we can make sure to only count as many animations as we will actually receive `transtiionend`s later.
+Because sometimes the transform is set multiple times by multiple property sets, _startingAnimation takes an element and property name that we expect to animate, so we can make sure to only count as many animations as we will actually receive `transtiionend`s later (and ignore anything that's not a `transform` or `opacity`, as those are never semantic).
 (That deduping logic is reset at the beginning of each new animation pass when _resetAnimating is called by animation coordinator).